ayushpundir9211/ayushpundir9211/README.md

 - 👋 Hi, I’m @ayushpundir9211
-- 👀 I’m interested in working with a company that can help me to learm more
+- 👀 I’m interested to working with a company that can help me to learn more
 - 🌱 I’m currently learning c++,Python,MySQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at my Email